sminez/penrose-from-scratch/README.md

 This should set you up for running `penrose-from-scratch` as a desktop session from your [display manager](https://wiki.archlinux.org/title/Display_manager) when you log in.

+## Following along

+The [progress-so-far.md](./progress-so-far.md) file in the root of this repository acts as a bit of a change log and reference for what we've done so far.
+If you're looking for a summary of what's been implemented (and when it was implemented) that's a good place to start.